Those Annoying Post Bros. (1985) #1-18

 Howarth start including his comic strip form music reviews here — they were a staple in the sister Savage Henry title, which I’ll be re-reading in a few days.

-The final two Vortex issues feature what was supposed to be the opening issues of the Vortex series, but was held back because Stathis and Howarth didn’t think it was a good place to start.
+The final two Vortex issues feature what was supposed to be the opening issues of the Vortex series, but were held back because Stathis and Howarth didn’t think it was a good place to start.
 And reading these, I think they were right: They’re pretty weak issues.

 But I do love that explosion.